Do you know how to find the right Diaphragm Pumps for your company?

 You should also think about the type of drive behind the diaphragm.

 The diaphragm needs to move back and forth in order to move material.
-What is powering this part?
+But what is powering this part?
 There are a few different options, including air drive and electric drive pumps.

 You'll also want to think about the material the pump is made out of.